Ljubic among 12 candidates for National honor

 Men's and women's teams head out to the fairgrounds tomorrow

 Dehn honored with Unsung Player of the Year award and Team Spirit award

-Urban Ljubic begins his seventh season as the associate head coach coach for the Minnesota men's tennis team in 2012-13.
-In addition to actively coaching during practice and matches, Ljubic is primarily in charge of recruiting for the Golden Gophers.
+In addition to actively coaching during practice and matches, Ljubic is primarily in charge of recruiting for Minnesota.